bubenheimer/zoomgesturetile/README.md

 Quick settings tiles are available in Android Nougat (7.0) and later.
 This app will not work in earlier Android versions.

 All images are derived from Apache-licensed clip art in Android Studio 2.3.

+This project is licensed under the terms of the Apache License Version 2.0.